Catamarca Province

 The capital is San Fernando del Valle de Catamarca, usually shortened to Catamarca.
 Other important cities include Andalgalá, Tinogasta, and Belén.

 Geography

-80% of Catamarca's territory of 102,602 square kilometers (2.7% of the country total), is covered by mountains, which can be grouped into four clearly differentiated systems: the Pampean sierras, in the east and center; the Narváez-Cerro Negro-Famatina system, in the west; the cordilleran-Catamarca area of transition, in the western extreme; the Puna, an elevated portion, in the northwest.
+Eighty percent of Catamarca's territory of 102,602 square kilometers (2.7% of the country total), is covered by mountains, which can be grouped into four clearly differentiated systems: the Pampean sierras, in the east and center; the Narváez-Cerro Negro-Famatina system, in the west; the cordilleran-Catamarca area of transition, in the western extreme; the Puna, an elevated portion, in the northwest.

 The scarce water resources in Catamarca's arid and semi-arid climate zone determine the human settlement pattern.
 Agricultural activities are concentrated in pockets and valleys between the mountains.
 In the east the population is concentrated around a number of water courses, from which water is distributed by canals and irrigation ditches.